HL7/fhir-shorthand/input/pagecontent/reference.md

 Extensions are specified using the `contains` keyword.
 There are two types of extensions: **standalone** and **inline**:

 * Standalone extensions have independent SDs, and can be reused.
-Standalone extension can be externally-defined, and referred to by their canonical URLs, or defined in the same [FSH tank](index.html#fsh-files-and-fsh-tanks) using the `Extension` keyword, and referenced by their name or id.
+They can be externally-defined, and referred to by their canonical URLs, or defined in the same [FSH tank](index.html#fsh-files-and-fsh-tanks) using the `Extension` keyword, and referenced by their name or id.
 * Inline extensions do not have separate SDs, and cannot be reused in other profiles.
 Inline extensions are typically used to specify sub-extensions in a complex (nested) extension.
 When defining an inline extension, it is typical to use additional rules (such as cardinality, data type and binding rules) to further define the extension.

-The shorthand syntax to specify a standalone extension is:
+The FSH syntax to specify a standalone extension is:

 ```
 * {extension element path} contains {ExtensionNameIdOrURL1} named {extensionSliceName1} {card1} {flags1} and {ExtensionNameIdOrURL2} named {extensionSliceName2} {card2} {flags2}...
 ```

-The shorthand syntax to define an inline extension is:
+The FSH syntax to define an inline extension is:

 ```
 * {extension element path} contains {extensionSliceName1} {card1} {flags1} and {extensionSliceName2} {card2} {flags2}...